Paro Taktsang: Exterior

-The monastery buildings consist of four main temples and residential shelters ideally designed by adapting to the rock (granite) ledges, the caves and the rocky terrain.
+The monastery buildings consist of four main temples and residential shelters, ideally designed to adapt to the rock (granite) ledges, caves, and rocky terrain.
 Out of the eight caves, four are comparatively easy to access.
-The cave where Padmasmabhava first entered, riding the Tiger, is known as 'Tholu Phuk' and the original cave where he resided and did meditation is known as the 'Pel Phuk'.
+The cave where Padmasambhava first entered, riding the Tiger, is known as 'Tholu Phuk', and the original cave where he resided and meditated is known as the 'Pel Phuk'.
 He directed the spiritually enlightened monks to build the monastery here.
 The monastery is so precariously perched that it is said: "it clings to the side of the mountain like a gecko".
 The main cave is entered through a narrow passage.
-The dark cave houses a dozen images of Bodhisattvas and butter lamps flicker in front of these idols.
+The dark cave houses a dozen images of Bodhisattvas, and butter lamps flicker in front of these idols.
 An elegant image of Chenrezig (Avalokitesvara) is also deified here.
-In an adjoining small cell, the sacred scripture is placed; the importance of this scripture is that it has been scripted with gold dust and the crushed bone powder of a divine Lama.
-It is also said that the monks who practice Vajrayana Buddhism (the formal State Religion of Bhutan) at this cave monastery live here for three years and seldom go down to the Paro valley.
+In an adjoining small cell, the sacred scripture is placed; its importance lies in its having been inscribed with gold dust and the crushed bone powder of a divine Lama.
+It is also said that the monks who practice Vajrayana Buddhism (the formal state religion of Bhutan) at this cave monastery live here for three years and seldom go down to the Paro valley.

-All the buildings are interconnected through steps and stairways made in rocks.
-There are a few rickety wooden bridges along the paths and stairways also to cross over.
-The temple at the highest level has a frieze of Buddha.
-Each building has a balcony, which provides views of the Paro valley down below.
-The Monasteries have ancient history of occupation by monks, as hermitages.
+All the buildings are interconnected by stone steps and stairways.
+There are a few rickety wooden bridges along the paths and stairways to cross over.
+The temple at the highest level has a Buddha frieze.
+Each building has a balcony that offers views of the Paro Valley below.
+The monasteries have an ancient history of occupation by monks, as hermitages.